awslabs/aws-athena-query-federation/athena-example/README.md

 This module is meant to serve as a guided example for writing and deploying your own connector to enable Athena to query a custom source.
 The goal with this guided tutorial is to help you understand the development process and point out capabilities.
 Out of necessity some of the examples are rather contrived and make use of hard coded schemas to separate learning how to write a connector from learning how to interface with the target systems you will inevitably want to federate to.

+Also in this tutorial is an example of creating scalar batch functions (aka User Defined Functions) that you can use in your Athena queries.
+This tutorial creates several UDFs as part of a connector but you can deploy UDFs as stand alone Lambda functions completely independent of a connector.

 ## What is a 'Connector'?

 A 'Connector' is a piece of code that can translate between your target data source and Athena.
 Today this code is expected to run in an AWS Lambda function but in the future we hope to offer more options.
 You can think of a connector as an extension of Athena's query engine.
 Athena will delegate portions of the federated query plan to your connector.
 More specifically: